Fourteen Finnish Jazz Albums from 2021 You Should Know

 How many times can an artist have a breakthrough moment anyway?
 Feels like saxophonist and recent Sibelius Academy graduate Adele Sauros has those regularly from leading her own quartet to hosting her own club nights to appearing in high profile groups like Superposition the most recent Jazz-Emma award recipient for best Finnish jazz album of 2020, but with her second album under her own name, I Paint You, it feels she might be having another.

-The core quartet – Toomas Keski-Säntti on piano Vesa Ojaniemi on bass and Tuomas Timonen on drums, has been operating for almost a decade now and you can hear it in the confident playing on this album of Nordic cool modern jazz album and Sauros’ new compositions seem like maturer works with multiple tracks featuring an extended horn section.
+Sauros has led her own quartets – current line up is Toomas Keski-Säntti on piano Vesa Ojaniemi on bass and Tuomas Timonen on drums – for almost a decade now and you can hear it in the confident playing on this album of Nordic cool modern jazz album and Sauros’ new compositions seem like maturer works with multiple tracks featuring an extended horn section.

 AIKA – Tila